ca0v/node-lab/README.md

 Added subtract by using negate and add

 ## Next Week
+Add heads and tail, tails and head helpers
 Implement a new calculator with "fast" add which does not depend on inc/dec